-It’s a special time of year, the changing of the cold into the warm, so we think it’s worth celebrating with some special spring rituals!
+It’s a special time of year – the ushering in of the new spring season – so we think it’s worth celebrating with some unique rituals!

 Many frogs start calling in early spring and late winter, so this is a great time to get out and about and start doing some citizen science!
 Being a frog monitor is easy, and a great (and useful) way to connect with your local environment.